jamesmehorter/device-theme-switcher/readme.md

 Device Theme Switcher is a WordPress plugin which delivers one of your WordPress themes to handheld visitors and another theme to tablet visitors.
 Computer visitors are given the active theme in 'Appearance > Themes'.

-## Contributing / Cloning / Forking

-After cloning this repository into your wp-content/plugins/ directory you'll need to do the following:

-**Running Unit Tests**
-1. Install temporary WP for testing - Follow step 3 here https://github.com/wp-cli/wp-cli/wiki/Plugin-Unit-Tests (we've already done steps 1 and 2 for you :))
-2. Then you can run `phpunit` to load the tests

-**Running Grunt**
-We use Grunt tasks to compile Sass and JavaScript, generate the i18n *.pot file, and if present; create *.mo files for each *.po translation file.

-1. Download node modules for Grunt: `npm install`
-2. Then you can run `grunt` or `grunt watch` to process each task

 ## Installation

 Install and activate in your WordPress Dashboard 'Plugins > Add New' section by searching for 'Device Theme Switcher'.